dpryan79/Misc/BAM2BedGraph/README.md

  1. An innate issue with processing BAM files over http
  2. A strange interaction between using BAM files over https and the "multiprocessing" module.

-Make a pthreads version in C should clarify this completely.
+Making a pthreads version in C should clarify this completely.

+Results: The warning message is still printed but everything completes as expected, though slowly.
+There's no reason to use multiple threads for this task, since network IO is too slow for even a single core to be fully used in most cases.
+Consequently, the deeptools mapReduce paradigm can be dispensed with.
+The warning message will still get printed, but only once.
+I can easily put a pull request in to have that `forintf` removed, since it's correct that you can't seek to the end (I tried).